Fred Bradley (rower)

 Frederick Bradley (1908 – date of death unknown) was an English rower.

 Rowing

-He competed in the single sculls at the 1930 British Empire Games for England and won a bronze medal.
+Bradley competed for the 1930 English team in the single sculls event at the 1930 British Empire Games in Hamilton, Ontario, Canada, where he won the bronze medal.

+In 1931, Bradley finished runner-up behind Bobby Pearce in the Diamond Challenge Sculls at the Henley Royal Regatta.

 Personal life

 He was listed as having no occupation at the time of the 1930 Games.